hanabatio/460PA1/README.md

 </p>
 <h1>Functionality</h1>

 To use our application, you must install python, flask, flask-sqlalchemy, and flask-wtforms.
-You must also create a postgre sql database using the provided CSV files (or files of the same format).
+You must also create a postgre sql database using the provided CSV files (or files of the same format). <br>

+<h1>Design Choices</h1>

+We decided not to add functionality for deleting a Check-in as we did not think that it made logical sense given the set-up of our web app.
+As far as User Queries, we decided to only allow users to search for businesses within the app.
+An extension would be to add functionality for users to search for other users or reviews or businesses that they were interested in.